If you want to launch your career, you have come to the right place.

-Social Power takes the best wisdom from each of these books and more, plus tons of researches, video examples, pictures, and infographics.
+Social Power takes the best wisdom from each of these books and more, plus tons of research turned into practical strategies, video examples, pictures, and infographics.

 If you seek practical strategies for career success, this might be the best product you can get.

 Watch out for popular career books

 Many books teach how to build a good career based on utopian models of “the best ones will advance”.